Skip to main content

 Sometimes, stress and depression are too severe to manage alone, and eating disorders can develop.
 If you struggle to control your eating habits, whether you’re eating too much or too little, your health could be at risk.
 In such cases, seeking professional counseling is important.
 Asking for help is a sign of strength, not weakness.

-Our brains and nervous systems need good nutrition to build new proteins, cells, and tissues.
-To function well, our bodies need a variety of carbohydrates, proteins, and minerals.
-Nutritionists suggest eating a variety of foods to get all the nutrients that support mental functioning.
+Your brain and nervous system need good nutrition to build new proteins, cells and tissues.
+To function well, your body needs a variety of carbohydrates, proteins and minerals.

 Here are the top three foods for a healthy mental diet: